zetro-malik/Javascript-Essentials/README.md

 - **Throttling:** Throttling is the control of the rate or frequency of the execution of a piece of code to manage performance or prevent excessive resource consumption.

-- **Higher Order Function:** Function taking another function in the arguments or a function that returns a function for e.g foreach
+- **Higher Order Function:** Functions that either accept other functions as arguments or return functions themselves, such as `forEach`.

-- **First Class Function:** Function are treated like normal variable and can be stored inside a variable.
+- **First Class Function:** Functions are treated like regular variables and can be stored in variables.

-- **iife (immediately invoked function expression)** An IIFE in JavaScript is like a self-contained function that runs as soon as it's defined, providing a way to encapsulate code and prevent variable pollution in the global scope make variables private.
+- **IIFE (Immediately Invoked Function Expression):** An IIFE in JavaScript is a self-contained function that executes as soon as it's defined, allowing code encapsulation and private variable scope.

+- **Prototype:** Every JavaScript object comes with a `prototype` property that contains useful methods like `hasOwnProperty(key)`.

+- **Pure and Impure Functions:** Pure functions consistently produce the same output for the same inputs, ensuring predictability and avoiding changes to global variables.
+In contrast, impure functions may produce different results for the same inputs, introducing unpredictability.